braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/analytics.md

 # Analytics

-This article covers how to set up and track basic analytics in your React Native app.
+this article covers how to set up and track basic analytics in your react native app.

 Before you start, read our [Analytics Overview][0] article to learn more about Braze analytics and what is already tracked by default.
 We also recommend familiarizing yourself with our [event naming conventions][1].

-## Session Tracking
+## Session tracking

 <!-- COPIED: Android/Analytics/Tracking Sessions -->